GeorgeElliotMathieson/FANUC-ML/README_TRAINING.md

 ### Conclusion

-The DirectML implementation provides a viable alternative to CUDA-based training and inference, with comparable performance on the FANUC robot positioning task.
-The specialized tools developed for this project make it easy to train, evaluate, and demonstrate DirectML models, ensuring full compatibility with the AMD GPU architecture.
+The implementation provides excellent performance on the FANUC robot positioning task.
+The specialized tools developed for this project make it easy to train, evaluate, and demonstrate models, ensuring full compatibility with the AMD GPU architecture.